steve02081504/ps12exe/docs/README_EN_UK.md

 virtualize       : Application virtualization is activated (forcing x86 runtime). longPaths        : Enable long paths ( > 260 characters) if enabled on the OS (works only with Windows 10 or up). targetRuntime    : Target runtime version ('Framework4.0' by default, 'Framework2.0' is supported).
-GuestMode        : Compile scripts with additional protection, preventing native files from being accessed.
+SkipVersionCheck : Skip the check for new versions of ps12exe GuestMode        : Compile scripts with additional protection, preventing native files from being accessed.
 Localize         : The language code to use.
 Help             : Show this help message.